aniketmoon5/M1_Application_Restaurant_Billing_System/1_Requirements/Readme.md

 **Strengths:**

-1.Cost Effective
+1.Bill Calculation is fast and accurate.

-2.Bill Calculation is fast and accurate.
+2.Easy to access.

 3.Shows past invoice records.